nullsibnelf/my_milling_machine/software/arduino/readme.md

 &nbsp;
 <i>GRBL ESC-patch:</i>
 My-milling-machine uses a bruschless motor instead of an high revolution cnc spindle.
 GRBL doesn't support this by now.
-But there is a fork working, made by <a href="https://github.com/pablozg" target="new">Pablozg</a>.
+But there is a fork working, made by https://github.com/pablozg.
 Thanks for that!
 Download: https://github.com/gnea/grbl/pull/163/commits/012c7ed89ec174e6f918a2663bce6ed2ce5e7117